AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

 =======================================================  ===============================================================================================================
 :meth:`~GSASIIscriptable.G2PwdrData.set_refinements`     Provides a mechanism to set values and refinement flags for the powder histogram.
 See
                                                          :ref:`Histogram_parameters_table` for details.
-:meth:`~GSASIIscriptable.G2PwdrData.clear_refinements`   Unsets refinement flags for the the powder histogram.
+:meth:`~GSASIIscriptable.G2PwdrData.clear_refinements`   Unsets refinement flags for the powder histogram.
-:meth:`~GSASIIscriptable.G2PwdrData.residuals`           Reports R-factors etc. for the the powder histogram (also see :meth:`~GSASIIscriptable.G2PwdrData.get_wR`)
+:meth:`~GSASIIscriptable.G2PwdrData.residuals`           Reports R-factors etc. for the powder histogram (also see :meth:`~GSASIIscriptable.G2PwdrData.get_wR`)
 :meth:`~GSASIIscriptable.G2PwdrData.add_back_peak`       Adds a background peak to the histogram.
 Also see :meth:`~GSASIIscriptable.G2PwdrData.del_back_peak`
                                                          and :meth:`~GSASIIscriptable.G2PwdrData.ref_back_peak`.
 :meth:`~GSASIIscriptable.G2PwdrData.fit_fixed_points`    Fits background to the specified fixed points.